-The Agency for Competence Development in the State Sector (Kompetencesekretariatet)
+The Secretariat for Competence Development (Kompetencesekretariatet)

 Kristen Bernikows Gade 4, 4. sal